-Emma is a passionate, successful Metal Fabricator based in Emerald, QLD.
+Emma is a passionate, successful Metal Fabricator based in Young, QLD.
 She took time out of her busy schedule to sit down and chat about her experiences so far in the industry:

 Thanks for agreeing to be interviewed Emma.
 We’re interested to find out why you chose metal fabrication?

 I’ve always been interested in welding – both my grandparents owned farms and my dad used to work on one of them.
 Growing up I watched my dad weld and thought to myself, it would be cool to get into that.
 Fortunately, my high school offered metalwork as a subject.
 However, I was concerned about being the only girl in the class and made a pact with my friend to join with me.
 Unfortunately, without knowing, my friend pulled out, and I was left on my own!
 After two weeks in the class I honestly had had enough, and wanted to pull out, but it was the support from my mum who encouraged me to stay.
 I kept at it and fell in love with the trade.

 We’re so glad you stuck with it.
 How did you find your apprenticeship?

 I was concerned that it would be hard to find an apprenticeship and when I approached an employer in her local town they were all sceptical of my abilities.
 Being a high school student at the time, I thoroughly enjoyed proving to them that I could comfortably use a welder and a grinder.
 A week later they offered me some work!
 Fast forward to 2019 and I have completed my apprenticeship with the same company in February.